al6x/class_loader/readme.md

 # Automatically finds and loads classes for Your Ruby App

 ## Overview
-There's only one method - :autoload_dir, kind of turbocharged :autoload, it understands namespaces, figure out dependencies and can watch and reload changed files.
+There's only one method - :autoload_path, kind of turbocharged :autoload, it understands namespaces, figure out dependencies and can watch and reload changed files.

 Let's say Your application has the following structure